(DARE & HEAR)

-If you were deemed eligible under either the DARE or HEAR scheme we would like to invite you to a supplementary orientation This will be followed by a parents information session on Sunday September 27th from 16:00-17:00.
+If you were deemed eligible under either the DARE or HEAR scheme we would like to invite you to a supplementary orientation.
 The event has been designed to specifically address some of the concerns you may have in relation to getting ready for college, including general support services available to students, transition and studying tips, welfare and financial advice.
+Access Orientation will be held online via Microsoft Teams.
+An email will be sent to you with the link to join the session.